Superlarks use balance to beat Rebels - Austin Daily Herald

 “I think we had really good energy in the first two games, but they kind of got in our heads in the third one.
 That’s something we need to work on,” Landers said.
 “It’s good to be challenged like that.
 I think our communication kind of broke down and we kind of lashed out a little, but we’ve got to build each other up.”

-The Superlarks opened the match with a 10-4 run in the first game and the Rebels weren’t able to get any closer.
+The Superlarks opened the match with a 10-4 run in the first game as they cruised to the opening round win.

 While they didn’t score a win, the Rebels were pleased with how they competed against a balanced GM attack.